A billboard campaign partnered with Re:act to promote road safety awareness.

 AVOIDING SCARE TACTINGS

 During brainstorming sessions, I gravitated toward quick, punchy slogans that could convey the message in seconds.
 One concept stood out: “Pass the phone to the passenger.”
-It was simple, friendly, empowering, and catchy!
+It was simple, friendly, empowering, and catchy.
 Rather than shaming drivers, it offered a proactive, positive solution—one that framed safety as a shared responsibility and highlighted the role of community.
+Plus, it's easy to act on—no mental strain or added steps, just a simple action to increase safety- leading to direct habitual change on the road.

 DRAFTS, DRAFTS, DRAFTS!